m-wojnar/distributed-mc-control/README.md

 - **Distributed training**: Utilizes the Lithops serverless computing framework to distribute the training process across multiple nodes.
 - **CartPole environment**: Applies the CartPole environment from the Gymnasium library, providing a simple yet effective scenario for reinforcement learning.
-- **Policy iteration updates**: Utilizes policy iteration updates based on the Monte Carlo method to improve the policy iteratively. **Attention!** The agent uses an on-policy method, so with a high step-to-update ratio, you can expect unstable training.
+- **Policy iteration updates**: Utilizes policy iteration updates with the Monte Carlo Control method. **Attention!** The agent uses an on-policy learning, so with a high step-to-update ratio, you can expect unstable training.
 - **Decaying $\varepsilon$-greedy policy**: Implements an epsilon-greedy exploration strategy with a decaying epsilon value over iterations to balance exploration and exploitation.

 ## Structure